Listen Up and Say Ahhh…

 Several studies have shown that companies that blog have far better marketing results.

-HubSpot conducted a little experiment of their own in 2009 and results showed that the average company that blogs has:
+For instance, HubSpot conducted a little experiment to conclude that an average company that blogs has:

 - 55% more visitors